nodejs/build/ONBOARDING.md

 ### Communication

 * GitHub Issues are used to manage tasks within the Build WG
+* Use GitHub Pull Requests to suggest, and then land, changes
-* Try and use PRs to land changes: Keep open for at least 48 hours during the week (72 hours on the weekend), and get at least one approval from another WG member.
+  * Keep open for at least 48 hours during the week (72 hours on the weekend)
+  * Get at least one approval from another WG member
-* Try and land PRs with the same commit metadata you'd use in `nodejs/node`
+  * Land PRs with the same commit metadata you'd use in `nodejs/node`
 * IRC (specifically `#node-build` is important for communicating with other Node.js project members, and how we receive many initial signals of downtime